ka-thas/ka-thas/README.md

   - IN5490 – Advanced Topics in Artificial Intelligence for Intelligent Systems
   - TEK5010 – Multi-agent Systems
   - TEK5040 – Deep learning for Autonomous Systems
-- 🔭 Working on: Moving from .tech to .no domain
+- 🔭 Working on: Evolutionary robotics paper
-- 🌍 Languages: Norwegian, English, Tamil, Spanish and limited korean
+- 🌍 Languages: Norwegian, English, Tamil, Spanish, and some limited Korean and Japanese
-- 📫 How to reach me: kaaathas@gmail.com
+- 📫 How to reach me: kavinthas@gmail.com

 ## Programming Languages